quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 2 years ago
 My husband and I are forever grateful to Leeonnas and his team!
 As we began this process, I prayed to God to send us help (Psalm 20:2)  and he honored this prayer by sending Leeonnas across our path (literally riding his bike down Pines Rd).
-I told my husband this was “a sign“.
-Just shortly after seeing him, he called my husband and jokingly we told him we‘d be talking to him soon.
+I told my husband this was "a sign".
+Just shortly after seeing him, he called my husband and jokingly we told him we'd be talking to him soon.
 That was the beginning of an awesome journey that brought us to our closing date orchestrated by God!
-Leeonnas is GREAT at what he does and he’ll tell you “this is what I do!”
+Leeonnas is GREAT at what he does and he'll tell you "this is what I do!"
 He is truly a Godsend to us, walking us through this process step by step and answering ALL of my questions and concerns!
-We can’t thank him enough for all he has done for our family.
+We can't thank him enough for all he has done for our family.
 We are forever GRATEFUL!

 
 1